ocfl-archive/gocfl/pkg/ocfl/version/ocfl_spec_1.1.md

 only store a log entry if an intervention was required.

 ### 3.9 Object Extensions
-{: #object-extensions}

-The base directory of an OCFL Object <span class="rfc2119">MAY</span> contain a directory named `extensions` for the purposes of extending the functionality of an OCFL Object.
-The `extensions` directory <span id="E067" class="rfc2119">MUST NOT</span> contain any files or sub-directories other than extension sub-directories.
+The base directory of an OCFL Object MAY contain a directory named `extensions` for the purposes of extending the functionality of an OCFL Object.
+The `extensions` directory <span id="E067" class="rfc2119">MUST NOT contain any files or sub-directories other than extension sub-directories.
-Extension sub-directories <span id="W013" class="rfc2119">SHOULD</span> be named according to a [registered extension name](#dfn-registered-extension-name) in the [OCFL Extensions repository](https://ocfl.github.io/extensions/).
+Extension sub-directories SHOULD be named according to a [registered extension name](#dfn-registered-extension-name) in the [OCFL Extensions repository](https://ocfl.github.io/extensions/).

 > Non-normative note: Extension sub-directories should use the same name as a registered extension in order to both